Ieuanoh/SportingChance/content/our-offering-copy.md

   buttontext: Find out more
   main_text: ''
   buttonlink: "/mentoring-life-skills"
+- template: feedback-quote
+  header: Success Stories
+  name: Cory O
+  caption: Now travelling Australia and New Zealand
+  quote: 'Sporting Chance Project, in conjunction with my school, helped me to focus
+    on my academic studies, which allowed me to participate in sport alongside my Maths and English qualifications.
+I am now travelling to New Zealand following a two-year spell in Australia.
+This wouldn''t have been possible without all of the help I''ve received along the way. '
 - template: cta-block
   heading: How can we help you?
   text: Find out more about our services and how we can help you.
   buttonlink: "/contact"
   buttontext: Contact Us
+- template: centred-text
+  header: Alternative Learning Provision
+  button: true
+  buttonlink: alternative-learning
+  buttontext: Find out more
+  left-align: true
+  text_section:
+  - heading: ''
+    content: 'Our alternative learning provision caters for students 14 to 18 years old that may not engage with traditional classroom learning. '
+  - heading: ''
+    content: Our specialist education site in Bristol offers a supportive environment with directed learning provided one-to-one or in small groups.
+  - heading: ''
+    content: Young learners can use their skills and qualification to go on to an apprenticeship, further education or employment.
+  main_text: ''

 ---